 It is unlikely that a single spark plug failing will actually disable your engine, but as soon as one plug fails, the wear and tear on your engine will start.
 Your car should run noticeably rougher and suffer some loss of power.
 Before long, the fuel that’s pumping through the non-firing cylinder will contaminate the catalytic converter.
 That can result in the catalyst overheating and melting, possibly blocking the exhaust in the process.
 In the worst-case scenario, the catalytic convertor could theoretically catch on fire and possibly result in a full-blown vehicle fire.
 Another possibility is that unburnt fuel from the misfiring cylinder may find its way into the oil and cause symptoms similar to a flooded engine.

-Your vehicle’s owner’s manual should provide information about how often to change your spark plugs.
+Your vehicle’s owner’s manual should provide information about how often to change your spark plugs and get a tune up.
 However, here are some common signs that your spark plugs need to be replaced:

 Your engine has a rough idle: your engine may sound different or less smooth during idle, and your car may vibrate more.

 You may be having trouble starting your car: the faulty spark plug may make it harder to get your engine started, or they may be draining the battery and necessitate you changing both your battery and spark plugs.

 Your engine misfires: your engine may suddenly stop or jerk during normal driving.
 It’s time for a tune up

 High fuel consumption: even if you don’t notice any engine problems, your fuel economy may be diminished by up to 30% by worn spark plugs.

 Loss of power: if you have a noticeable loss of power, one of the most likely culprits is your spark plugs.
 Get them checked as soon as possible!